RoddaAvinash/Search_Engine_Project_For_Movie_Subtitles/README.md

-# 🎬 Movie Subtitles Search Engine 🎥
+# Search Engine Project for Movie Subtitles

 A simple search engine for movie subtitles database, built with Streamlit.